-The Time Base Interrupt is contained within the Multi-function Interrupt 1.
+The Time Base Interrupt is contained within the Multi-function Interrupt.

-For a Time Base Interrupt to be generated, the global interrupt enable bit, EMI, Time Base Interrupt enable bit, ETBI, and Multi-function Interrupt enable 1 bit, EMF1I, must first be set.
+For a Time Base Interrupt to be generated, the global interrupt enable bit, EMI, Time Base Interrupt enable bit, ETBI, and Multi-function interrupt enable bit, EMFI, must first be set.
 An actual Time Base Interrupt will take place when the Time Base Interrupt request flag, TBF, is set, a situation that will occur when the Time Base overflows.
-When the interrupt is enabled, the stack is not full and the Time Base overflows, a subroutine call to the Multi-function Interrupt 1 vector at location 18H, will take place.
-When the Time Base Interrupt is serviced, the EMI bit will be cleared to disable other interrupts, however only the MF1F interrupt request flag will be reset.
+When the interrupt is enabled, the stack is not full and the Time Base overflows, a subroutine call to the Multi-function interrupt vector at location 18H, will take place.
+When the Time Base Interrupt is serviced, the EMI bit will be cleared to disable other interrupts, however only the MFF interrupt request flag will be reset.
 As the TBF flag will not be automatically reset, it has to be cleared by the application program.